Sterophonick/atapi.space/blog/gigatron.md

 <p>These set the screen size to 640x480 with a refresh rate of 59.98Hz.
 It also points at what the emulator should to to update the screen.</p>
 <img src="..\images\blog\gigatron\gigatron-6.png"><br/>
 <p>This is the code that is responsible for taking the value of register "out", and drawing pixels with it.
 It detects all the standard VBlank and HBlank stuff,
 you know, resetting the position of the beam, stuff like that.
 Towards the bottom, you can see where it draws the pixels.
-It grabs the 2-bits per color needed to convert the signal from 6-bit to 24-bit color, and draws those pixels as 24-bit colors instead.
+It grabs the necessary color values out of the R, G, and B bits of the OUT register and converts them to a single 24-bit value that can be displayed on any modern display.
 Simple.</p>
 <p>We let the machine know how to use port_out by using this simple line in the configuration:</p>
 <img src="..\images\blog\gigatron\gigatron-7.png"><br/>
 <br/>